 This option is for students ready to enroll in university classes in Spanish.
 A Spanish language exam is given upon arrival, which will determine whether or not you should continue language study.
 In addition to taking classes in Spanish at local Chilean universities, you’ll enroll in the required Signature Seminar, Contemporary Issues in Latin America.
-(Minimum 2 years of college-level Spanish needed)
+(A minimum of two years of college-level Spanish required.)

 During your semester abroad, you’ll live in Strasbourg, a bustling and vibrant city on the border of France and Germany.
 You’ll begin your semester with a traveling seminar throughout the region, and you’ll have access to all of the activities and field trips arranged by the staff at the SU Strasbourg Center.